Is kaat and ruqyah the same thing?

 +

-Worsening symptoms — physical discomfort, nausea, headache, strong emotional reactions — during Quranic recitation can sometimes be a diagnostic indicator that ruqyah is having an effect.
+Worsening symptoms during Quranic recitation can sometimes indicate that rohani ilaj is having an effect.
 It should not cause fear.
-Continue with the recitation as prescribed by the scholar.
-Mufti Hasan will guide you through how to respond to these reactions and what they may indicate.
-Always ensure any physical symptoms are also assessed medically by a qualified professional.
+Continue with the recitation as prescribed.
+Mufti Hasan will guide you through how to respond to these reactions.
+Always ensure physical symptoms are also assessed medically by a qualified professional.

 Can I perform ruqyah for myself (self-ruqyah)?